 There are two transaxles to swing arm bolts on each side of the scooter.
-The bolt side is a Correct Size To Use.
+The bolt size is going to be .
 Make sure the bolts are tight on each side.
 If there is a gap between the axle bracket and the swing arm, this is normal.
 If overtightened bolts from the transaxle to swing arms can potentially snap.